Sunscreen-tech/Sunscreen/sunscreen_docs/src/linked/applications/private_tx.md

 {{#include private_tx.rs:validate_transfer}}
 ```

+> NS: It is not clear where the last 2 properties are being handled by SDLP.
+Can you make it more explicit?

 #### Registration

 As we noted above, we're assuming a deposit to a private account occurs from a